 Your camera has the power to tell a story to the world.
 Whether it's a story of injustice, acclaim or scenic beauty, all it takes is a professional behind the lens.

 Get the artistic and technical skills you need to tell your story at with a photography degree at Colorado Mountain College.
 You'll have access to one of the most-photographed mountain ranges in the world — right outside your door!

 Colorado Mountain College offers:

 - Access to internationally renown ski area, events, concerts and competitions

-- A curriculum that prepares students to enter the workforce
+- A photography degree curriculum that prepares students to enter the workforce

 Colorado Mountain College is surrounded by photography-loving mountain communities.
 From local galleries and artists' collectives to monthly art walks and award-winning exhibits, you'll have several outlets to showcase your work.

 Hands-on Professional Photography Training